esa/nanosat-mo-framework/README.md

 ## Bugs Reporting

-Bug Reports can be submitted on: [Bug Reports]
+Bug Reports can be submitted on: [Issues]

 Or directly in the respective source code repository.